kerrishotts/cordova-plugin-example-isprime/README.md

 ## Usage

-You can use one of two methods to check if a number is prime:
+You can use one of two patterns to check if a number is prime:

 * Typical callback pattern
     ```javascript